domwrap/ReTyPe/README.md

 The features in this software were built against RTP|One 2013.1.1 so YMMV against future versions.
 We were never able to upgrade beyond that version due to regression issues and eStore/tStore compatibility.

 ## Features

+The best way to see what it can do is to have a nosey through the file header comments in the [refills](https://github.com/Hwulex/ReTyPe/tree/master/refills]) directory, but here's a few of some of my (our) favourites

 #### Administration